Medical Malpractice Attorney Warren County

-A medical malpractice attorney from Galligan & Newman will work you on all facets of your case.
-For over 40 years we’ve served the people of Warren, White, Van Buren, Grundy, Putnam, and DeKalb Counties.
-Give us a call at (931) 473-8405 or reach out online today.
+Our experienced medical malpractice attorney at Galligan & Newman will work with you on all facets of your legal challenge.
+For over 40 years, we have served the people of Warren, White, Van Buren, Grundy, Putnam, and DeKalb Counties.
+Our commitment to providing detailed legal counsel ensures that you are not overwhelmed by the complexities of a medical malpractice case.
+You can trust us to navigate through medical jargon, liaise with insurance companies, and build a strong foundation for your case.

 Personal Injury